Swetangi-Rastogi-2001/101903249_SwetangiRastogi_MediDetect_Project3/README.md

 <img src="https://github.com/2000utkarsh/Parkinsons-Disease/blob/master/app/imgs/Screenshot%202021-09-20%20at%208.50.49%20PM.png" width="500" height="400" />

-## Link
+## 7. Link
 http://parkinsonsdisease.pythonanywhere.com/

-## Future Scope
+## 8. Future Scope

-It is quiet a revealing fact that almost 70% cases of Parkinson’s disease either go un-noticed or are misdiagnosed.
-These happen due to lack of proper knowledge and improper ways of detecting the disorder.
-Because of rapid increase in the number of cases in the youth, it has become of utmost importance to develop a model so that a person can get his diagnosis within minutes after providing input to the model.
-Our model provides the same kind response that the user desires.
-He/She can directly get the results within minutes, hence saving them from some misdiagnosis and some visits to the doctor for the same.
+It is a concerning fact that approximately 70% of cases of Parkinson's disease go unnoticed or are misdiagnosed.
+This is often due to a lack of knowledge about the disease and inadequate methods for detecting it.
+As the number of cases in younger people increases, it is becoming increasingly important to develop models that can quickly and accurately diagnose Parkinson's disease.
+Our model provides fast and reliable results, allowing users to obtain a diagnosis within minutes of inputting their information.
+This can help avoid misdiagnosis and unnecessary visits to the doctor.